operate-first/apps/docs/content/grafana/README.md

 Now that you saved your dashboard to our Grafana instance you will now have to backup your dashboard locally, what does this mean?
 The Grafana instance/operator on OpenShift can be restarted (whether it be for updates or a new dashboard added via a pull request).
 Whenever a restart happens all instance saved dashboards will be deleted (the dashboard you just created and saved).
 This means that any dashboard you save is ephemeral unless you add the dashboard to the apps repository found [here](https://github.com/operate-first/apps).

 Adding your dashboard can be done by following this guide from the [GitOps docs](https://www.operate-first.cloud/apps/content/grafana/add_grafana_dashboard.html).
 The process of adding a dashboard looks like this:
-- Export the dashboard via JSON
+- Export the dashboard via `JSON`
   - Click the share icon on (left side of top bar), click on "Export" and then click "Save to file".
-You will now have a JSON file of your dashboard
+You will now have a `JSON` file of your dashboard

- Here you would want to follow the guide linked above, in your `<dashboard-name>.yaml` file you can paste the json like such
+ Here you would want to follow the guide linked above, in your `<dashboard-name>.yaml` file you can paste the `JSON` like such
 ```yaml
 ---
 apiVersion: integreatly.org/v1alpha1